the-developer-guide-to-the-galaxy/-opentracing-jaeger-demo/README.md

 ```

 The application use **Sring Boot** as entry point.
 The available endpoints can be seen in project's [README](spring-boot/README.md)
-Alternatively there is a graphic [gallery](assets/gallery/diagram-1-a.md) that can help to uinderstand every aspect of this demo
+Alternatively there is a graphic [gallery](assets/gallery/diagram-1-a.md) that can help to understand every aspect of this demo